 Secondly, choline supplementation reduces the activation of microglia.
 Over-activation of microglia causes brain inflammation and can eventually lead to neuronal death, thereby compromising cognitive function.
 Choline supplementation reduces the activation of microglia, offering further protection from the ravages of AD.

-Mechanistically, the reductions in microglia activation are driven by alteration of two key receptors, the alpha7 nicotinic acetylcholine and Sigma-1 receptor.
+Mechanistically, the reductions in microglia activation are driven by the alteration of two key receptors, the alpha7 nicotinic acetylcholine, and Sigma-1 receptor.
 A new report this year found that choline can act as an agonist for Sigma-1 receptors.
 These results confirm that lifelong choline supplementation can alter the expression of the Sigma-1 receptor, which thereby attenuates microglia activation.
 (An agonist is a substance that activates a given receptor.)

 The devastating decline